-During the post-construction survey conducted between May and July 2016, Ecology Australia confirmed the Southern Brown Bandicoot was widespread across the study area and continued to colonize the revegetation sites.
+During the post-construction survey conducted between November and December 2016, Ecology Australia confirmed the continued presence of Southern Brown Bandicoot across the study area and continued to colonize the revegetation sites.

-During the Autumn 2016 monitoring surveys, Southern Brown Bandicoots were filmed on cameras at 12 of the 12 sites (100 %) and further bandicoot evidence was collected at 1 of the 12 sand pad sites (8.3%).
+During the latest monitoring surveys, Southern Brown Bandicoots were filmed on cameras at 11 of the 12 sites (92 %) and further bandicoot evidence was collected at 2 of the 12 sand pad sites (16.6%).
 This site was within the revegetation areas established for the project.
-The number of bandicoot photographs taken at five sites during the Autumn 2016 surveys are shown in Graph A1 below.
 Further details about these surveys and the locations of the survey monitoring sites can be found in the reports available on the VicRoads website for the Koo Wee Rup Bypass project.